Meet the Team

 Cycling has a special place in Russell’s heart due to the simple joy it brings as well as the community of people it brings together, such as the staff and participants of Bicycle Rides Northwest.

-Liz Monson, Director
+Liz Monson, Secretary

 The day her youngest child got her driver’s license, Liz Monson jumped on her bike and hasn’t been off it since!
 She happily joined her husband Bill, who has been an avid cyclist for the last 30 years, and she’s as surprised as anyone that she enjoys long, crazy, all-day bike rides.
 She and Bill enjoy traveling around in their 108-square foot camper, biking wherever they stop.